Published February 24, 2024. Open access. | Purchase book ❯ |

 Distribution: Atractus ecuadorensis is endemic to an area of approximately 2,356 km2 along the Amazonian slopes of the Andes of central Ecuador (Fig. 2).

-Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),911 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
+Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),9–11 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
 The specific epithet ecuadorensis refers to Ecuador.1

 See it in the wild: Atractus ecuadorensis is one of Ecuador’s rarest snakes.
 The most precise recent records are from Río Verde, Tungurahua province, and Sumak Kawsay In Situ, Pastaza province.
-It is presumed that these snakes may be detected by scanning the forest floor and leaf-litter along trails at night or by turning over rocks and logs in clearings near forest border
+It is presumed that these snakes may be detected by scanning the forest floor and leaf-litter along trails at night or by turning over rocks and logs in clearings near forest borders.

 Authors: Duvan ZambranoaAffiliation: Universidad del Tolima, Ibagué, Colombia. and Alejandro ArteagabAffiliation: Khamai Foundation, Quito, Ecuador.